Research Projects

 We are excited to have you participate in research with us!

-- To book your session at the EDP Lab at FGCU, contact Dr. Mize.
+- To book your session at the EDP Lab at FGCU, complete our Everything Lab: Study Interest survey or contact Dr. Mize.

 - To book your session with our collaborators at the WAVES Labs at FAU, contact Katy Brooks.